Attentive's APIs

 eCommerce API

-2. Send a product view, add to cart, or purchase with your phone number using the eCommerce API.
+2. Send a product view, add to cart, or purchase event with your phone number using the eCommerce API.

 3. Confirm you receive the relevant messages for that journey.